 Upon closing of this offering, we will issue to A.G.P./Alliance Global Partners a compensation warrant ("Compensation Warrant") entitling A.G.P./Alliance Global Partners or its designees to purchase shares of our common shares (equal to up to 5.0% of the aggregate number of the Shares or Shares issuable upon the exercise of Pre-Funded Warrants that we issue in this offering), subject to any reductions necessary to comply with the rules and regulations of the Financial Industry Regulatory Authority, Inc. ("FINRA").
-The Compensation Warrants will be exercisable at any time and from time to time, in whole or in part, during the four and a half-year period commencing six months from the effective date of the registration statement of which this prospectus forms a part, at a price of US\$ per common share.
+The Compensation Warrants will be exercisable at any time and from time to time, in whole or in part, during the four and a half-year period commencing six months from the effective date of the registration statement of which this prospectus forms a part, at a price per common share equal to 100% of the public offering price per Common Share Unit.
 The Compensation Warrants will provide for registration rights for the shares underlying the Compensation Warrants, pursuant to FINRA Rule 5110(f)(2)G), including a one-time demand registration right and unlimited piggyback rights, as well as contain customary anti-dilution provisions.
+The demand registration rights shall expire five years from the effective date of this registration statement and the piggyback registration rights shall expire seven years from the effective date of this registration statement.
 Pursuant to FINRA Rule 5110(g), the Compensation Warrants and any shares issued upon exercise of the Compensation Warrants shall not be sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of effectiveness or commencement of sales of this offering, except the transfer of any security: (i) by operation of law or by reason of our reorganization; (ii) to any FINRA member firm participating in the offering and the officers or partners thereof, if all securities so transferred remain subject to the lock-up restriction set forth above for the remainder of the time period; (iii) if the aggregate amount of our securities held by the underwriter or related persons do not exceed 1% of the securities being offered; (iv) that is beneficially owned on a pro rata basis by all equity owners of an investment fund, provided that no participating member manages or otherwise directs investments by the fund and the participating members in the aggregate do not own more than 10% of the equity in the fund; or (v) the exercise or conversion of any security, if all securities remain subject to the lock-up restriction set forth above for the remainder of the time period.